 3. Deeply calming exercise to enhance sleep and relaxation

 This exercise gently massages the inside of the arms and effectively stimulates the Heart, Pericardium, and Lung Meridian.
 Please feel free to experiment with the pressure of your hand while moving it over the arm.
 The light brush mainly stimulated the lymph system and the meridians.
 It can be used when the skin feels painful and too sensitive to touch.
 Firmer touch massages and warms the muscles and moves the upper layer of the fascia and stimulates the meridians.

 4. Energy-boosting wall exercises to relieve back and neck pain

-These wall exercises are great energy boosters, they take off the weight of the body – you can rest on the mat and still exercise passively, activating the back of the legs, opening the hips and the groin, stretching the glutes and releasing back pain, while the neck stretch is an amazing exercise to effectively release neck, shoulder, and upper back tension and to relieve headaches/ migraines.
+These wall exercises are great energy boosters.
+This is because they take off the weight of the body, so you can rest on the mat and still exercise passively.
+Here you’ll be activating the back of the legs, opening the hips and the groin, stretching the glutes and releasing back pain.
+The neck stretch is an amazing exercise to effectively release neck, shoulder, and upper back tension.
+It can also help to relieve headaches/ migraines.

 5. Gentle movement exercise to activate the spine and the upper body

 This wonderful movement exercise will bring you gently in contact with your body by carefully stimulating your spine and the upper body.
 It also stimulates the Urinary Bladder meridian, the Gallbladder meridian, the hip area, beautifully opens up the chest and invites deeper breathing.

 6. Grounding and dynamic chest and back stimulation to regain new energy